HamzaAlSha3r/HamzaAlSha3r/README.md

 # Hi there, I'm Hamza! 👋

-## A 4th-year Computer Engineering Student at Birzeit University From Palestine
+<b> A 4th-year Computer Engineering Student at Birzeit University From Palestine </b>
     I am pursuing my studies and working on various projects 📫 You can reach me by : hm2003ze@gmail.com